jethrokuan/braindump/content/posts/neural_ode.md

-Because neural networks apply discrete transformations, to learn dynamical systems with (recurrent) neural networks, one must discretize the time steps.
+Because neural networks apply discrete transformations, to learn dynamical systems with (recurrent) neural networks, one must discretize the time steps, for example through binning the observations into fixed time intervals.
 Expressing time as a discrete variable can be unnatural, for example, in processes where events occur at irregular intervals.
+This means that the current state-of-the-art neural networks are still unable to model continuous sequential data.

+## The Analogy to Residual Neural Networks {#the-analogy-to-residual-neural-networks}

-In addition, every layer introduces error that compounds through the neural network, hindering overall performance.
+In neural networks, every layer introduces error that compounds through the neural network, hindering overall performance.
 The only way to bypass this is to add more layers, and limit the complexity of each step.
 This means that the highest performing neural networks would have infinite